telerik/blazor-docs/components/scheduler/toolbar.md

 ---
 title: Toolbar
 page_title: Scheduler Toolbar
-description: Toolbar of the Scheduler for Blazor.
-List of all built-in tools.
-How to use custom Scheduler tools.
+description: Learn how to configure the toolbar of the Scheduler for Blazor.
 slug: scheduler-toolbar
 tags: telerik,blazor,scheduler,toolbar
 published: True